gracejiang/charibee/README.md

   - [x] Organizers can create new organizations for volunteers to join, and can edit/delete their current organizations
   - [x] All users can edit their profiles including username, bio, and account password
 - [x] Integrate Map SDK so organizations can enter in their address
-  - [ ] Organizations will display relative distance to user’s current location
 - [x] The user can set a profile picture using the Android camera
 - [x] The app interacts with a Parse Database to store and retrieve information about users and organizations
 - [x] Volunteers can discover new organizations that they can join:
   - [x] Discovery page that shows all of the organizations that volunteers can join
   - [x] Volunteers can search for new specific organizations by name
   - [x] Volunteers can filter organizations by category
-- [ ] Volunteers can  long click on an organization to join it
+- [x] Volunteers can  long click on an organization to join it
-- [ ] The app uses the Material UI library for a clean UI experience
+- [x] The app uses the Material UI library for a clean UI experience